 This information will assist foreign military units and personnel visiting and/or exercising in Australia.

-The Department of Agriculture and Water Resources import and export inspection and certification is essential to maintaining Australia's highly favourable animal, plant and human health status and access to export markets.
+The department import and export inspection and certification is essential to maintaining Australia's highly favourable animal, plant and human health status and access to export markets.
 All military equipment entering Australia is subject to biosecurity control to minimise the risk of exotic pests and diseases entering the country.

 Essential information for military forces